CCurl/c3/README.md

 ## c3 Opcode / Word reference

-### NOTE:
-This is only the list of the opcodes in c3.
-There are alot more words in the base c3 system.
-See the sys-load.h file for all the words defined in the base c3 system.
+### NOTE: See the sys-load.h file for the implementation of the words defined in the base c3 system.

 |Opcode |Word        |Stack         |Description|
 | :--   | :--        | :--          | :-- |